makinacorpus/django_pyoidc/docs/tutorial.rst

 Configure a cache backend
 *************************

 **You must have a cache backend** for this library to work !
-The OIDC protocol is very statefull and we use Django cache system to store data.
+The OIDC protocol is very stateful and we use Django cache system to store data.
 If you want to understand why, you can read the :ref:`Cache management <expl_cache>` page.

 For the sake of this tutorial, you can use this cache management snippet (it should be pasted in your ``settings.py``) :